Annex VII Student Outcomes Panel

 - To identify, analyse and disseminate examples of good practice in learning, teaching and student support which contribute to improved outcomes for students or ameliorates differences in outcomes;

-- to recommend to Teaching, Learning & Student Outcomes Committee changes to academic regulations, related policies, codes of practice and any other procedures of the School which would enhance outcomes or ameliorate differences in outcomes;
+- to recommend to Teaching, Learning & Student Experience Committee changes to academic regulations, related policies, codes of practice and any other procedures of the School which would enhance outcomes or ameliorate differences in outcomes;

-- to monitor the implementation of strategy and policies relating to Careers and employability, including curricular and extra-curricular provision aimed at developing transferable skills and experience of employment, and to make recommendations to Teaching, Learning & Student Outcomes Committee on changes in this area.
+- to monitor the implementation of strategy and policies relating to Careers and employability, including curricular and extra-curricular provision aimed at developing transferable skills and experience of employment, and to make recommendations to Teaching, Learning & Student Experience Committee on changes in this area.